ThomasTeklu/post-install-config/README.md

 The actual members of the organization that will be able to login to this ticket system and be assigned varying permissions, roles, and departments are the agents.
 In short, they're the employees behind the scenes which actually work on the issues filed in the tickets.

 To create their accounts, we'll return back to the "Agents" tab and should immediately be within the "Agents" subtab.
 Let's go ahead and create two agents: **Jane Doe** and **John Smith**.
-Email addresses and contact numbers are irrelevant for our exercise, however since an email address input is required to create the agent, feel free to make up an address and enter it in the field so as to move on (you can get away with a blank contact number field).
+Since an email address input is required to create the agent, feel free to make one up so as to move on (you can get away with a blank contact number field).
 Giving each a username is as simple as typing it in to their repective "Username" fields.
 For passwords however, it's a little less intuitive, so here are the steps:

 1. Click on "Set Password"
 2. Deselect the "Send the agent a password reset email" option